 “Points do not expire.
 Should a Member close its account, the points in the account will be terminated.”

-With no point expiry deadline, you can focus your efforts on building up a healthy Southwest points balance and using it for your next travel reward.
+Since Southwest points don't expire, you can focus your efforts on building up a healthy Southwest points balance.
 You can earn Southwest Rapid Rewards points in the following ways:

 Credit: Lukas Souza/Unsplash